Valencia Conference: Development

-Lorenzo brought with him the "Proposal that the Conference of delegates of the local Federations of the Spanish Region, verified in Valencia on September 10, 1871, presents to the International Conference of London", which consisted of a "project of social organization of the working classes" that reproduced the model of the Spanish Federation: the formation of sections of office for each locality that together constitute the local Federation, which together with the rest of the local Federations constitute the "Regional Federation with a regional federal Council, appointed in a Congress of representatives of all the local Federations".
+Lorenzo brought with him the "Proposal that the Conference of delegates of the local Federations of the Spanish Region, verified in Valencia on 10 September 1871, presents to the International Conference of London", which consisted of a "project of social organisation of the working classes" that reproduced the model of the Spanish Federation: the formation of sections of office for each locality that together constitute the local Federation, which together with the rest of the local Federations constitute the "Regional Federation with a regional federal Council, appointed in a Congress of representatives of all the local Federations".
 "All the regional Federations constitute the International Federation with a general Council, appointed in Congress of representatives of all the regional Federations."
-This structure aimed at "war on the exploiters" and "social liquidation" in the "new society" would constitute "the emancipation of labor, the solidarity of workers and the establishment of the exchange of products with products."
+This structure aimed at "war on the exploiters" and "social liquidation" in the "new society" would constitute "the emancipation of labour, the solidarity of workers and the establishment of the exchange of products with products."

 However, at the London Conference the Bakuninist theses defended by the FRE were defeated and the previously approved Marxist theses were ratified: the "constitution of the proletariat into a political party is essential to ensure the triumph of the social revolution and of its supreme aspiration: the abolition of social classes"; "The action of the working class, its economic movement and its political action are inextricably linked."
 The dissolution of Mikhail Bakunin's International Alliance of Socialist Democracy was also ratified.

 Although on his return to Spain Lorenzo did not explain the differences that existed within the International between anarchists and Marxists, the discrepancies were known.
-Thus, after the London conference, a part of the Madrid section, made up of the editors of the newspaper La Emancipación, began to adopt the Marxist thesis and publish articles in which it "skillfully" defended them, such as that which it published on November 27, 1871, in which it said: "We never said that the International should abstract from all political ideas, but that the working class should have its policy, corresponding to its own interests."
+Thus, after the London conference, a part of the Madrid section, made up of the editors of the newspaper La Emancipación, began to adopt the Marxist thesis and publish articles in which it "skilfully" defended them, such as that which it published on 27 November 1871, in which it said: "We never said that the International should abstract from all political ideas, but that the working class should have its policy, corresponding to its own interests."
 In the same month of November, Francisco Mora Méndez, one of the members of the La Emancipación group, began to correspond with Friedrich Engels.